Facing contemporary ecological challenges with critically attuned and creatively oriented tools

 Ecotopian Toolkit Exhibition Reception at Independence Seaport Museum

-This past Friday, May 20, we celebrated the opening of phase 2 of the Ecotopian Toolkit exhibition with our partners at ISM and four of our amazing Toolmakers!
+Friday, May 20, 2022 we celebrated the opening of phase 2 of the Ecotopian Toolkit exhibition with our partners at ISM and four of our amazing Toolmakers!

-Stop by ISM to see the exhibit if you haven't already and join our upcoming free workshops with Nancy Agati (June 4), Jacques-Jean Tiziou (June 15), Juan Hurtado Salazar & Fereshteh Toosi (both June 18).
-Details at ppehlab.org/ETWorkshops.
+Along with the exhibit, free workshops with toolmakers Nancy Agati (June 4), Jacques-Jean Tiziou (June 15), Juan Hurtado Salazar & Fereshteh Toosi (both June 18) were presented at the museum.

 Nancy Agati (she/her/hers) is a Philadelphia artist whose multidisciplinary work includes works on paper, sculpture, textile, site-specific installation, and public art.
 Agati holds a BFA from Alfred University, School of Art & Design, NY, and an MFA from The University of the Arts, Philadelphia.
 She has exhibited her work widely throughout Philadelphia and nationally, with exhibitions at the Philadelphia Art Alliance, Fairmount Water Works, Philadelphia, PA; Hillyer Art Space, Washington, DC; Newhouse Center for Contemporary Art, Staten Island, NY; and The Calandra Italian American Institute, NY.
 Recent sculptural installations about nature and the environment were created for the New Jersey Coastal Climate Resilience Project in Atlantic City, the FLOW exhibit at The Independence Seaport Museum, Philadelphia; and We All Fall Down at The Schuylkill Center for Environmental Education, Philadelphia.